-From 6th April 2009, the executive
+From 6 April 2009, the executive directors were able to join the Castings P.L.C.

-directors were able to join the Castings P.L.C.
 Money Purchase Pension Scheme, a defined contribution pension scheme.
+From 1 February 2013, contributions were paid to Castings P.L.C.
+Group Personal Pension Plans.
 Pension contributions are not paid on benefits or bonuses.
 Total contributions of the company total 7% of pensionable earnings.